BernardoNilson/Yogo-Website/README.md

 - It was developted using HTML, CSS and Bootstrap framework (v4.7.1).
 - My plan is to improve this website, make it funcional.

-ALright, this YOGO repository contains the CSS style archive with all Bootstrap reference and the HTML main page.
+So, this YOGO repository contains the CSS style archive with all Bootstrap reference and the HTML main page.